cea-hpc/modules/doc/source/design/sticky-modules.rst

   - If a forced ``purge`` command occurs, the dependent module will be unloaded
   - Which let the super-sticky module with a missing dependency

+- Starting Modules 5.2, sticky modules are unloaded

+  - On :subcmd:`restore` sub-command
+  - On :subcmd:`reset` sub-command if :mconfig:`reset_target_state` is not equal to ``__purge__``
+  - No specific error or warning message
+  - This is allowed to fully restore the collection in its targeted state
+  - No change for super-sticky modules

 - An error is reported when trying to unload a sticky or super-sticky module